I have several main goals with these projects:

 Of course, it's also very rewarding when my designs actually solve a real-world problem I'm having!

-Objective: Build a speed-adjustable ventilation system for removing soldering fumes.
+Objective: Build a variable-strength ventilation system for removing soldering fumes from my room.

-Key skills: Arduino programming, timer registers, USB-C PD, SOLIDWORKS assembly features and in-context modeling, circuit design and assembly
+Key skills: Arduino programming, timer registers, hardware interrupts, USB-C PD, SOLIDWORKS assembly features and in-context modeling, circuit design and assembly

 Objective: Build an oscilloscope with modern connectivity and an improved user interface.